EMERUS SURPASSES THREE MILLION PATIENTS TREATED

-In 2018, Emerus doubled that number, topping the landmark of one million patients treated.
+In 2018, Emerus doubled that number, topping one million patients treated.
 That same year, The Wall Street Journal cited the Emerus model of healthcare as being "what the hospitals of the future look like."
 For Emerus and its patients, the future is now, and the numbers offer proof.

 In 2021, Emerus doubled the total again, with two million patients treated.
 Just one year later, the partner of choice to leading health systems across the country is celebrating exceeding the three million total.